Last Updated on November 2, 2021

 How 10X Is Structured

-I wasn’t sure I wanted to take 10x, so I went through all 83 days’ worth of material in a couple of days to help me decide.
+I wasn’t sure I wanted to take 10x, so I listened to the masterclass and then went through all 83 days’ worth of material in a couple of days to help me decide.
 I’ve taken other quests that turned out to be a waste of my time by day 14, so I’ve learned my lesson.
 Now, with something that requires this much dedication, I want to make sure I’m going to enjoy it all the way through and not waste any time.

 Every week you get four videos with instructions and demonstrations to help you make the most out of your workouts, exercises, nutrition, and sleep.